Exhibit 99.5

 You should rely only on the information contained in this prospectus supplement and the accompanying prospectus.
 Neither we nor the underwriters have authorized any other person to provide you with different information from that contained in this prospectus supplement or the accompanying prospectus.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 This prospectus supplement and the accompanying prospectus do not constitute an offer to sell, or a solicitation of an offer to buy, any of our Notes by any person in any jurisdiction where it is unlawful for that person to make such an offer or solicitation or to any person in any jurisdiction to whom it is unlawful to make such an offer or solicitation.
 The information contained in this prospectus supplement and the accompanying prospectus is complete and accurate only as of their respective dates, regardless of the time of their delivery or sale of our Notes.
 This prospectus supplement supersedes the accompanying prospectus to the extent it contains information different from or additional to the information in that prospectus.

 This document is in two parts.
 The first part is this prospectus supplement, which describes the terms of this offering of Notes and also adds to and updates information contained in the accompanying prospectus.
 The second part is the accompanying prospectus, which gives more general information and disclosure.
 To the extent the information contained in this prospectus supplement differs from the information contained in the accompanying prospectus, the information in this prospectus supplement shall control.
-Please carefully read this prospectus supplement and the accompanying prospectus together with any exhibits and the additional information described under “Available Information” and in the “Prospectus Supplement Summary” and “Risk Factors” sections before you make an investment decision.
+Please carefully read this prospectus supplement and the accompanying prospectus together with any exhibits and the additional information described under Available Information and in the Prospectus Supplement Summary and Risk Factors sections before you make an investment decision.

 PROSPECTUS SUPPLEMENT SUMMARY

 This summary highlights some of the information in this prospectus supplement and the accompanying prospectus.
 It is not complete and may not contain all of the information that you may want to consider.
-You should read carefully the more detailed information set forth under “Risk Factors” and the other information included in this prospectus supplement and the accompanying prospectus and the documents to which we have referred.
+You should read carefully the more detailed information set forth under Risk Factors and the other information included in this prospectus supplement and the accompanying prospectus and the documents to which we have referred.

 In this prospectus supplement, unless the context otherwise requires, references to:

-· “NMFC”, the “Company”, “we”, “us” and “our” refers to New Mountain Finance Corporation, a Delaware corporation, which was incorporated on June 29, 2010, including its wholly-owned direct and indirect subsidiaries;
+· NMFC, the Company, we, us and our refers to New Mountain Finance Corporation, a Delaware corporation, which was incorporated on June 29, 2010, including its wholly-owned direct and indirect subsidiaries;

-· “NMF SLF” refers to New Mountain Finance SPV Funding, L.L.C., a Delaware limited liability company;
+· NMF SLF refers to New Mountain Finance SPV Funding, L.L.C., a Delaware limited liability company;

-· “NMF Holdings” and “Predecessor Operating Company” refers to New Mountain Finance Holdings, L.L.C., a Delaware limited liability company.
+· NMF Holdings and Predecessor Operating Company refers to New Mountain Finance Holdings, L.L.C., a Delaware limited liability company.
 References to NMF Holdings include its wholly-owned subsidiary, NMF SLF, unless the context otherwise requires.
-References to NMF Holdings exclude NMF SLF when referencing NMF Holdings’ common membership units, board of directors, and credit facility or leverage;
+References to NMF Holdings exclude NMF SLF when referencing NMF Holdings common membership units, board of directors, and credit facility or leverage;

-· “Guardian AIV” refers to New Mountain Guardian AIV, L.P.;
+· Guardian AIV refers to New Mountain Guardian AIV, L.P.;

-· “AIV Holdings” refers to New Mountain Finance AIV Holdings Corporation, a Delaware corporation which was incorporated on March 11, 2011, of which Guardian AIV is the sole stockholder;
+· AIV Holdings refers to New Mountain Finance AIV Holdings Corporation, a Delaware corporation which was incorporated on March 11, 2011, of which Guardian AIV is the sole stockholder;

-· “Investment Adviser” refers to New Mountain Finance Advisers BDC, L.L.C., our investment adviser;
+· Investment Adviser refers to New Mountain Finance Advisers BDC, L.L.C., our investment adviser;

-· “Administrator” refers to New Mountain Finance Administration, L.L.C., our administrator;
+· Administrator refers to New Mountain Finance Administration, L.L.C., our administrator;

-· “New Mountain Capital” refers to New Mountain Capital Group, L.L.C. and its affiliates;
+· New Mountain Capital refers to New Mountain Capital Group, L.L.C. and its affiliates;

-· “Predecessor Entities” refers to New Mountain Guardian (Leveraged), L.L.C. and New Mountain Guardian Partners, L.P., together with their respective direct and indirect wholly-owned subsidiaries prior to our initial public offering;
+· Predecessor Entities refers to New Mountain Guardian (Leveraged), L.L.C. and New Mountain Guardian Partners, L.P., together with their respective direct and indirect wholly-owned subsidiaries prior to our initial public offering;

-· “NMFC Credit Facility” refers to NMFC’s Senior Secured Revolving Credit Agreement with Goldman Sachs Bank USA, dated June 4, 2014 (together with the related guarantee and security agreement);
+· NMFC Credit Facility refers to NMFCs Senior Secured Revolving Credit Agreement with Goldman Sachs Bank USA, dated June 4, 2014 (together with the related guarantee and security agreement);

-· “Holdings Credit Facility” refers to NMF Holdings’ Amended and Restated Loan and Security Agreement with Wells Fargo Bank, National Association, dated May 19, 2011, as amended;
+· Holdings Credit Facility refers to NMF Holdings Amended and Restated Loan and Security Agreement with Wells Fargo Bank, National Association, dated May 19, 2011, as amended;

-· “SLF Credit Facility” refers to NMF SLF’s Loan and Security Agreement with Wells Fargo Bank, National Association, dated October 27, 2010, as amended;
+· SLF Credit Facility refers to NMF SLFs Loan and Security Agreement with Wells Fargo Bank, National Association, dated October 27, 2010, as amended;

-· “Credit Facilities” refers to the Holding Credit Facility and the SLF Credit Facility, collectively; and
+· Credit Facilities refers to the Holding Credit Facility and the SLF Credit Facility, collectively; and

-· “Convertible Notes” refers to the NMFC’s convertible notes issued on June 3, 2014 under an indenture between NMFC and U.S. Bank National Association.
+· Convertible Notes refers to the NMFCs convertible notes issued on June 3, 2014 under an indenture between NMFC and U.S. Bank National Association.

 For the periods prior to and as of March 31, 2014, all financial information provided in this prospectus supplement reflects our organizational structure prior to the restructuring on May 8, 2014 described under

-“Description of Restructuring” in the accompanying prospectus, where NMF Holdings functioned as the operating company.
+Description of Restructuring in the accompanying prospectus, where NMF Holdings functioned as the operating company.

 Overview

 NMFC is a Delaware corporation that was originally incorporated on June 29, 2010.
-NMFC is a closed-end, non-diversified management investment company that has elected to be regulated as a business development company (“BDC”) under the Investment Company Act of 1940, as amended (the “1940 Act”).
+NMFC is a closed-end, non-diversified management investment company that has elected to be regulated as a business development company (BDC) under the Investment Company Act of 1940, as amended (the 1940 Act).
 As such, NMFC is obligated to comply with certain regulatory requirements.
-NMFC has elected to be treated, and intends to comply with the requirements to continue to qualify annually, as a regulated investment company (“RIC”) under Subchapter M of the Internal Revenue Code of 1986, as amended, (the “Code”).
-NMFC is also registered as an investment adviser under the Investment Advisers Act of 1940, as amended (the “Advisers Act”).
+NMFC has elected to be treated, and intends to comply with the requirements to continue to qualify annually, as a regulated investment company (RIC) under Subchapter M of the Internal Revenue Code of 1986, as amended, (the Code).
+NMFC is also registered as an investment adviser under the Investment Advisers Act of 1940, as amended (the Advisers Act).

 NMF Holdings is a Delaware limited liability company.
 Until May 8, 2014, NMF Holdings was externally managed and was regulated as a BDC under the 1940 Act.
 As such, NMF Holdings was obligated to comply with certain regulatory requirements.
 NMF Holdings was treated as a partnership for U.S. federal income tax purposes for so long as it had at least two members.
-With the completion of the underwritten secondary offering on February 3, 2014, NMF Holdings’ existence as a partnership for U.S. federal income tax purposes terminated and NMF Holdings became an entity that is disregarded as a separate entity from its owner for U.S. federal tax purposes.
-See “Material Federal Income Tax Considerations.”
-For additional information on our organizational structure prior to May 8, 2014, see “Description of Restructuring.”
+With the completion of the underwritten secondary offering on February 3, 2014, NMF Holdings existence as a partnership for U.S. federal income tax purposes terminated and NMF Holdings became an entity that is disregarded as a separate entity from its owner for U.S. federal tax purposes.
+See Material Federal Income Tax Considerations.
+For additional information on our organizational structure prior to May 8, 2014, see Description of Restructuring.

 Until May 8, 2014, NMF Holdings was externally managed by the Investment Adviser.
 As of May 8, 2014, the Investment Adviser now serves as the external investment adviser to NMFC.
 The Administrator provides the administrative services necessary for operations.
 The Investment Adviser and Administrator are wholly-owned subsidiaries of New Mountain Capital.
 New Mountain Capital is a firm with a track record of investing in the middle market and with assets under management (which includes amounts committed, not all of which have been drawn down and invested to date) totaling more than $12.0 billion as of June 30, 2014, which includes total assets held by NMFC.
 New Mountain Capital focuses on investing in defensive growth companies across its private equity, public equity, and credit investment vehicles.
 NMF Holdings, formerly known as New Mountain Guardian (Leveraged), L.L.C., was originally formed as a subsidiary of Guardian AIV by New Mountain Capital in October 2008.
 Guardian AIV was formed through an allocation of approximately $300.0 million of the $5.1 billion of commitments supporting New Mountain Partners III, L.P., a private equity fund managed by New Mountain Capital.
 In February 2009, New Mountain Capital formed a co-investment vehicle, New Mountain Guardian Partners, L.P., comprising $20.4 million of commitments.

-On May 19, 2011, NMFC priced its initial public offering (the “IPO”) of 7,272,727 shares of common stock at a public offering price of $13.75 per share.
-Concurrently with the closing of the IPO and at the public offering price of $13.75 per share, NMFC sold an additional 2,172,000 shares of its common stock to certain executives and employees of, and other individuals affiliated with, New Mountain Capital in a concurrent private placement (the “Concurrent Private Placement”).
+On May 19, 2011, NMFC priced its initial public offering (the IPO) of 7,272,727 shares of common stock at a public offering price of $13.75 per share.
+Concurrently with the closing of the IPO and at the public offering price of $13.75 per share, NMFC sold an additional 2,172,000 shares of its common stock to certain executives and employees of, and other individuals affiliated with, New Mountain Capital in a concurrent private placement (the Concurrent Private Placement).
 Additionally, 1,252,964 shares were issued to the partners of New Mountain Guardian Partners, L.P. at that time for their ownership interest in the Predecessor Entities.
-In connection with NMFC’s IPO and through a series of transactions, the NMF Holdings acquired all of the operations of the Predecessor Entities, including all of the assets and liabilities related to such operations.
+In connection with NMFCs IPO and through a series of transactions, the NMF Holdings acquired all of the operations of the Predecessor Entities, including all of the assets and liabilities related to such operations.

 NMF SLF is a Delaware limited liability company.
 NMF SLF is a wholly owned subsidiary of the Company and is bankruptcy-remote and non-recourse to NMFC.
-During 2014, the Company established wholly owned subsidiaries, NMF Ancora Holdings Inc. (“NMF Ancora”) and NMF YP Holdings Inc. (“NMF YP”), which are structured as Delaware entities that serve as tax blockers that hold equity or equity-like investments in portfolio companies organized as limited liability companies (or other forms of pass-through entities).
+During 2014, the Company established wholly owned subsidiaries, NMF Ancora Holdings Inc. (NMF Ancora) and NMF YP Holdings Inc. (NMF YP), which are structured as Delaware entities that serve as tax blockers that hold equity or equity-like investments in portfolio companies organized as limited liability companies (or other forms of pass-through entities).
 Tax blockers are not consolidated for income tax purposes and may incur income tax expense as a result of their ownership of portfolio companies.
 The Company has a wholly owned subsidiary, New Mountain Finance Servicing, L.L.C. that serves as the administrative agent on certain investment transactions.
-New Mountain Finance SBIC, L.P. (“SBIC LP”), and its general partner, New Mountain Finance SBIC G.P., L.L.C. (“SBIC GP”), were organized in Delaware as a limited
+New Mountain Finance SBIC, L.P.
+(SBIC LP), and its general partner, New Mountain Finance SBIC G.P., L.L.C.
+(SBIC GP), were organized in Delaware as a limited

 partnership and limited liability company, respectively.
 SBIC LP and SBIC GP are consolidated wholly owned subsidiaries of the Company.